Menu-Thomas/Port-Folio_Map/README.md

-Responsive Interface: Adapts to all screen sizes with a dynamic sidebar Immersive 3D Design: Complete 3D environment with dynamic lighting and 360° background Themed Content Areas: Each zone (forest, desert, swamp, fields) symbolically represents an aspect of my professional journey Map Sections
+Responsive Interface: Adapts to all screen sizes with a dynamic sidebar Immersive 3D Design: Complete 3D environment with dynamic lighting and 360° background Themed Content Areas: Each zone (forest, desert, swamp, fields) symbolically represents an aspect of my professional journey Interactive Guide System: Clippy-inspired tutorial guide for new users to learn the interface Map Sections
 Home: General introduction and overview
 CV: Professional background and skills